Barmouth Lifeboat Station

-Barmouth Lifeboat Station is located in Barmouth, a town at the mouth of the Afon Mawddach river in Gwynedd, Wales.
+Barmouth Lifeboat Station (Gorsaf Bad Achub Abermaw) is located on the Promenade in Barmouth, a town at the mouth of the Afon Mawddach in Gwynedd, Wales.

-A lifeboat was first stationed at Barmouth by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1828, which became the Royal National Lifeboat Institution (RNLI) in 1854.
+A lifeboat was first provided to Barmouth by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1828, operated by the Harbour Trust until 1851.
+The station was re-established in 1853 by the RNIPLS, which became the Royal National Lifeboat Institution (RNLI) in 1854.

-The station currently operates 13-30 Ella Larsen (ON 1337), a All-weather lifeboat, on station since 2019, and a Inshore lifeboat, Craig Steadman (D-814), on station since 2017.
+The station currently operates 13-30 Ella Larsen (ON 1337), a All-weather lifeboat, on station since 2019, and Craig Steadman (D-814), a Inshore lifeboat, on station since 2017.

 History

 Following a request by the Rev. Frederick Ricketts, a lifeboat was provided to the town by the RNIPLS in 1828.
-The first lifeboat was a 26-foot six-oared type, which arrived aboard the sloop Dove on 25 October 1828.
-The unnamed boat served until 1853.
+The first lifeboat was a 26 ft six-oared type, which arrived aboard the sloop Dove on 25 October 1828.
+The unnamed boat was operated by the Harbour Trust until 1851.